Hermit-commits-code/spicy-reads-pwa/ROADMAP.md

-# Spicy Reads - Book Tracking PWA Roadmap
+# VelvetVolumes - Book Tracking PWA Roadmap

 ## 🎯 Vision

 A mobile-first book tracking PWA that revolutionizes how readers discover, organize, and share their reading experiences with a focus on **spice levels** and **visual book shelves**.
+VelvetVolumes is for passionate readers who want more from their library.

 ## 🏆 Competitive Advantages & Unique Features